ronkiker/cgrepo/README.md

     * `_accessToken` from `sessionId` in response
     * `_endpoint` from `serverUrl` in response (domain only)

-   Once ou have you have done this, perform the `Versions` API call under the `REST` folder.
+   Once you have done this, perform the `Versions` API call under the `REST` folder.
 After you get the response back, create a new branch and create a file called `versions.json` and paste the result into that file

 2. **Calculator**<br/>
    In whatever language you feel most comfortable with, write a small class that implements the following methods (On the same branch you created above, create the file that has this code):